ZhuomingZhu/ArangoDB/README.md

 Advisor: Jianwu Wang

-The project is about to apply the Arango graph database for Dragbank data
+The project is about to apply the Arango graph database for Drugbank data